-- 1) Reach the configured temperature - If the following conditions are satisfied, the compressor ceases operation. - While calculated frequency(fb) is less than minimum limit frequency(FminH). - When protective time is more than or equal to ten minutes. - When T1 is higher than or equal to Tsc+ HDIFTEMP2.
+- 1) Reach the configured temperature - If the following conditions are satisfied, the compressor ceases operation. - Calculated frequency(fb) is less than minimum limit frequency(FminH). - Compressor runs at FminH more than 10 minutes. - T1 is higher than or equal to Tsc+ HDIFTEMP2.

 Note: HDIFTEMP2 is EEPROM setting parameter.
-It is 2°C usually.
+It is $2^{\circ}C(35.6^{\circ}F)$ usually.

-- If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency is more than test frequency. - When compressor running frequency is equal to test frequency, T4 is higher than 15°C or T4 sensor fault. - Change setting temperature. - Turbo function on/off. - 2) When the current is higher than the predefined safe value, surge protection is activated, causing the compressor to cease operation.
+- If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - When compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault - Change setting temperature. - Turbo or sleep function on/off. - 2) When the current is higher than the predefined safe value, surge protection is activated, causing the compressor to cease operations.